noelbush-xx/programd/docs/readme.txt

    We`ll refer to the root directory created by the unzip/untar (such as /usr/alice/ProgramD) as PROGRAMD.

-   IMPORTANT NOTE: Windows users should be sure that Program D is installed in a path that does not include spaces.
-For instance, use C:\ProgramD, but do not use C:\Program Files\Program D.

     1.1.1 Compile (source downloads only)